parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 This article's purpose is to help the reader use metrics usefully, and be able to identify and avoid their pitfalls.

+I was inspired to write this article after reading the books [*The Delicate Art of Bureaucracy*][schwartz-bureaucracy] by [Mark Schwartz][schwartz] and [*The Tyranny of Metrics*][tyranny-metrics] by [Jerry Muller][muller-1].
+While I draw from these sources, I do think I have a novel mental model for thinking about the pitfalls of metrics and avoiding them.

+## Why This Article?

 In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
-On re-reading, I believe while I did not say anything incorrect *per se*, I understated the potential problems with using metrics, and made it look like that it is easy to get them right.
+I believe I did not say anything incorrect *per se*, but I grossly understated the potential problems with using metrics.
+I implied it is easy to get them right.
+They are not.
 An analogy for what I wrote would be "If you enter this forest, you **might be** bitten by a **mosquito**".
 I should have written something more along the lines of "If you enter this forest, you **will be** attacked by **several deadly animals**."
 See the difference?
+A would be forest-enterer would be quite within their rights to be angry to have seen the former warning and not the latter (assuming they survided).

 There are powerful and seductive calls to use metrics more widely and deeply.
 Proponents of metrics highlight successful applications.
-Failures, if discussed at all, are attributed to generic "mis-management" or a failure of execution.
+Failures, if discussed at all, are often attributed to generic "mis-management" or a failure of execution.
-What is not highlighted are there are more ways to use metrics incorrectly than productively.
 While there are cautionary tales and examples of metrics gone amok, they conclude with "don't use metrics this way", or "just be careful".
 *Systematic* guidance on avoiding the pitfalls of metrics is sparse.

 This article tries to synthesize information from many sources and present them